obscurefile/Card-Game/README.md

 # Card-Game
-A simple program that simulates the card game War
+A simple program that simulates the card game war